stacksgov/sips/sips/sip-006/sip-006-runtime-cost-assessment.md

 type_parsing_cost(X) = (a*X+b)
 ```

-where a, b, are constants,
+a, b, are constants \
 X := the number of elements in the type description AST

 The type description AST is the tree of Clarity language elements used